 In the aftermath of World War II, systems theory provided an alternative philosophical perspective that many thinkers hoped could avoid the disastrous effects of modern technology, emblematized by the nuclear annihilation of Hiroshima and Nagasaki.
 At the same time, cybernetics was applied to massive air defence systems such as SAGE (Semi-Automatic Ground Environment), the iconic cybernetic Cold War computer system represented in dystopian cinema treatments such as Dr Strangelove and Fail Safe (both 1964).
 Perhaps its potential for peace and war, for humanitarian good or industrial excess – and the tensions generated by those oppositions – has motivated scientists and artists to emphasize the validity of systems theory for cultural, social, ethical and ecological considerations.
 This response is clear in many selections in this volume.
 Capra espouses the inevitability of an ethnical sensibility resulting from systems thinking.
 Meadows offers a remarkable set of systems-thinking maxims to live by, culled through experience.
 Similarly, Bateson had recourse to the kind of ‘wisdom’ he associated with art and claimed that in ‘a world of circuit structures’ art can correct ‘a too purposive view of life and mak[e] the view more systemic’.

 The epistemic challenges posed by second-order cybernetics pushed von Foerster to become as much a philosopher as a scientist, corroborating Latour’s claim that ‘no discipline is the final arbiter of any other’.
 Indeed, the fundamentally interdisciplinary nature of cybernetics from its inception, and the ongoing insistence of many of its practitioners on the vital importance of working across fields, suggests that the silo mentality of individual disciplines itself is a major hindrance and that the complex problems of our time can only be solved thought interdisciplinary research, such as that of sound artist and composers David Dunn and the mathematician and physicist Jim Crutchfield (section 5).
 As Werner Heisenberg observed, ‘the most fruitful developments frequently take place at those points where two different lines of thought meet.’
-Perhaps contemporary forms of systems thinking can serve as the common ground that enables committed thinkers and doers from divers background and perspectives to integrate their ideas and methods in synergetic forms of cultural practice that spark new forms of creativity and innovation – innovation not just as the ‘next big think’ in Silicon Valley but as constituting more subtle and perhaps more insidious and profound shifts in the conception and construction of knowledge and society.
+Perhaps contemporary forms of systems thinking can serve as the common ground that enables committed thinkers and doers from diverse backgrounds and perspectives to integrate their ideas and methods in synergetic forms of cultural practice that spark new forms of creativity and innovation – innovation not just as the ‘next big think’ in Silicon Valley but as constituting more subtle and perhaps more insidious and profound shifts in the conception and construction of knowledge and society.

 1. David Mellor, The Sixties Art Scene in London (London and New York: Phaidon Press, 1993) 107.